bluwy/whyframe/docs/src/pages/docs/integrations/vite.md

     // Or initialize Vue integration plugin
     whyframeVue(),

-    // Or initialize JSX integration plugin (also specify the UI framework used) whyframeJSX({ framework: 'solid' })
+    // Or initialize JSX integration plugin (also specify the UI framework) whyframeJSX({ framework: 'react' })
   ]
 })
 ```